The Population Sampled

 Some disproportional sampling is used at the stage of selecting sampling points in order to over-sample certain ACORN areas particularly likely to contain individuals with AB social grades.

 Selection of Sampling Points

-The first stage of sampling is to select the sample points (or locations) where interviews will be carried out.
+The first stage of sampling is to select the sample points (or locations) where data collection will be carried out.
 Before this is done, certain ACORN areas are upweighted (and others downweighted).
 This is done so as to oversample areas where individuals with AB social grades are particularly likely to live, and therefore increase the number of interviews taken with AB participants.

-- Great Britain was divided into 60 area groupings, devised for PAMCo.
-Ultimately these areas were individually weighted and used to piece together the Government Office Region and non-overlap ISBA TV regions.
+b) Great Britain is divided into 60 area groupings, devised for PAMCo, individually weighted and used to piece together the Government Office Region and non-overlap ISBA TV regions.